piyxxx1/Classifications-template/README.md

-# code template for machine learning
+# Code template for machine learning